-3(e) Inventory
+3(d) Inventory

 Inventory is primarily comprised of oil and gas field equipment.
 Inventories are carried at the lower of cost and net realizable value.
 Cost consists of the costs incurred to purchase the inventory.
-Net realizable value is based on current market prices as at the date of the statement of financial position.
+Net realizable value is based on current market prices as at the date of the consolidated statement of financial position.

-3(f) Financial instruments
+3(e) Financial instruments